blahosyl/task-manager-frontend/README.md

 One of my attempts at a solution was to put all of the rendering in TaskDetail into a conditional clause checking if `task` exists, otherwise render the NotFound page.
 This failed to work.
 Similarly, checking for `task.id` failed.

 I theorized that this is because these 2 variables are defined in the component, and must exist so that the app knows which task the user wants to see.
 However, `task.title` is empty if the task has been deleted, and it must not be empty for any existing tasks, since it's a compulsory field.
-Setting this as the condition for rendering the TaskDetail page received the desired result.
+Setting this as the condition for rendering the TaskDetail page received the desired result for the deleted pages.

+However, this change also caused TaskDetail pages for **existing tasks** to show a "Not Found" page (I suspect because the rendering conditional kicked in before the data were received from the API.

+Instead, I used the `setLoaded` logic from `TaskList` and implemented in in `TaskDetail` as well.

 ## Project Management | Agile Methodologies